The Five Elements of a Negligence Claim

 Negligence, whether it is driver impairment or an operational error, is always unintentional.
 No one means to cause a crash and cause injury.
 Therefore, a negligence case essentially holds people responsible for the errors they make.
 We all make mistakes, and we must all deal with the consequences of our mistakes.

 Paying compensation is the consequence of a driving mistake, at least in this context.
-In order to obtain fair compensation, a Campbell personal injury attorney must construct a case that is strong enough to convince jurors that the defendant was negligent.
+In order to obtain fair compensation, a San Jose personal injury attorney must construct a case that is strong enough to convince jurors that the defendant was negligent.
 A negligence case has five basic elements, which are outlined below.

 All negligence cases, including car crash cases, begin with legal duty.
 Under California law, most noncommercial drivers have a duty of reasonable care.
 They must drive defensively at all times.
 Most commercial drivers have a higher duty of care.
 They must take even more precautions when they are behind the wheel.